ssilverman/QNEthernet/README.md

 All the `begin` functions call `stop()` first only if the socket is currently listening and the local port or _reuse_ options have changed.

+#### IP header values

+* `diffServ()`: Returns the current value of the differentiated services (DiffServ) field from the IP header, or zero if the object hasn't yet been set up.
+* `setDiffServ(ds)`: Sets the differentiated services (DiffServ) field in the IP header, setting up any necessary internal state.
+Returns whether successful.

 #### `parsePacket()` return values